TheRemyD/TheRemyD/README.md

 ![Remy Dale Banner Logo](https://i.imgur.com/6Z8WPdw.png)

 ## Hi, I am Remy Dale!
-My friends and colleages call the RemyD
+My friends and colleages call me RemyD

-I am starting my life as a Software Engineer and looking forward to contributing to open source and private projects.
+I recently transitions to being a Software Engineer and looking forward to contributing to open source and private projects focusing on Front-End processes.
 I love reading, anime, family, and code!

 Find out more about me & feel free to connect with me here :